Lucy Webb Hayes: Marriage

 Lucy first met Rutherford B. Hayes at Ohio Wesleyan University.
 At the time, Lucy was fourteen years old and Rutherford was twenty-three.
 Rutherford's mother was hopeful that the two would find a connection, but at this point Rutherford considered Lucy "not quite old enough to fall in love with."

 In 1850, Rutherford's older sister Fanny Platt encouraged him to visit with Lucy again.
 That summer Lucy was 19, and she and Rutherford were members of the same wedding party.
 Rutherford was so taken with Lucy that he gave her the prize (a gold ring) that he had found in the wedding cake.

 In 1851, Rutherford wrote in his diary, "I guess I am a great deal in love with L(ucy). ...
 Her low sweet voice ... her soft rich eyes."
 Rutherford also praised her intelligence and character, "She sees at a glance what others study upon, but will not, perhaps study what she is unable to see at a flash.
 She is a genuine woman, right from instinct and impulse rather than judgment and reflection."

 After the couple became engaged, Lucy returned the wedding cake ring to Rutherford.
 He wore that ring for the rest of his life.

 Lucy and Rutherford were married at her mother's house in Cincinnati in a simple ceremony on December 30, 1852.

 They spent their honeymoon at Fanny's house in Columbus, Ohio, before returning to Cincinnati.
 In Columbus, Rutherford argued a case before the Ohio Supreme Court while Fanny and Lucy developed a close friendship.
 The two women attended lectures and concerts together.
 Lucy and Fanny once went to a lecture by noted suffragette Lucy Stone.
 Lucy Hayes agreed with Stone that a reform in the wage scale for women was long overdue, and that "violent" methods sometimes served the purpose of calling attention to the need for reforms.
 Lucy noted that Stone took the position that "whatever is proper for a man to do is equally right for a woman provided she has the power."
 According to Emily Apt Geer of the Rutherford B. Hayes Presidential Center, "if the influence of the bright and aggressive Fanny Platt had extended over a normal lifetime, Lucy Hayes might have become active in the woman's rights movement."
 Fanny Platt died in childbirth during the winter of 1856.
 Lucy named her sixth child and only daughter Fanny in memory of her sister-in-law and friend.

 The couple had eight children: Birchard Austin (1853–1926), Webb Cook (1856–1934), Rutherford Platt (1858–1927), Joseph Thompson (1861–1863), George Crook (1864–1866), Fanny (1867–1950), Scott Russell (1871–1923), and Manning Force (1873–1874).

 Rutherford had previously thought the abolition of slavery was too radical an action.
-But, influenced by Lucy's anti-slavery sentiments, soon after their marriage Rutherford began defending runaway slaves in court who had crossed into Ohio from Kentucky.
+However, Lucy's anti-slavery sentiments influenced him, and soon after their marriage Rutherford began defending runaway slaves in court who had crossed into Ohio from Kentucky.

 After Lincoln's election in 1860, Lucy and Rutherford joined the presidential train from Indianapolis to Cincinnati.